mishrajishivam3950/Invoice_Bill_Generator/README.md

 ![React](https://img.shields.io/badge/React-18181b?style=for-the-badge&logo=react&logoColor=61DAFB)
 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-06B6D4?style=for-the-badge&logo=tailwind-css&logoColor=white)

-An Invoice Generator project built with React and TailwindCSS.This projects allows to add items, quantity, prices, tax rates and discounts.
-Download Generated Invoices as PDFs to your device and print out.
-Use [html-to-image](https://github.com/bubkoo/html-to-image) to capture the data from modal and convert it from canvas to pdf with [jsPDF](https://github.com/parallax/jsPDF).
+This Invoice Generator project, built with React and TailwindCSS, allows users to add items, quantities, prices, tax rates, and discounts.
+It enables the download of generated invoices as PDFs for printing.
+The project uses html-to-image to capture data from the modal, converting it from a canvas to a PDF using jsPDF.

 ### Live Demo